WebComponentsGuide/webcomponents.guide/learn/components/initializing-your-component.md

 makes use of the signal will get cleaned up when the signal aborts.

 Lots of APIs make use of _signals_, including `addEventListener`.
-Take a look at the following two classes which are have equivalent functionality, but one uses the `AbortController`:
+Take a look at the following two classes which are have equivalent functionality, but one uses the `AbortController`.
+For relatively few items set up in `connectedCallback()`, the extra set up of the `AbortController` might result in more lines of code, but as you start adding more events and actions, it can start to pay dividends:

 ```js
 class StopWatchElement extends HTMLElement {